dbrody112/Computer-Architecture-4-bit-CPU/Readme.md

 ## <u>Design Decisions</u>
 <p>
   For our project, we decided to build a 8-bit CPU using verilog.
 Therefore, we have a 8 bit ALU operand bit width and and a 8 bit address bus.
-We also decided that we will be using 16 registers sinc we register address is 4 bits (2^4 = 16).
-We will have a register for the return address (LR), the stack pointer (SP), the frame pointer (FP) and for the zero register (XZR).
-The remaining registers will be split up between one saved register and three general purpose registers.
+We also decided that we will be using four registers: 1 saved register and 3 general purpose registers.
 Instructions will be 16 bits and they will be byte addressable in memory.
 This means it will take 2 PC (program counter) increments to retrieve and instruction.
 More on the instruction set architecture will be in the next section.
   </p>